dilivius/overtime/README.md

 ## UI:
 - x Bootstrap -> formatting
+- x Icons instead of text for Edit * Delete

 # Refactor TO DOs:
-- Refactor posts/_form for admin user with status
+- x Refactor posts/_form for admin user with status